varigence/docs/bimlflex/concepts/hashing.md

 ---
 # Introduction to hashing in BimlFlex

-BimlFlex uses hashing in two common scenarios, for Data Vault hash-based keys and for row checksums for identifying changes to attributes.
+BimlFlex uses hashing in two common scenarios, for generating surrogate Data Warehouse keys (as hash-based keys) and for row checksums to simplify identifying changes to attributes.

-Hashing keys in Data Vault allows integration keys to be loaded in a deterministic way from multiple sources in parallel.
+Hashing keys to generate Data Warehouse keys allows integration keys to be loaded in a deterministic way from multiple sources in parallel.
 This also removes the need for key lookups between related entities.

 Hashing row checksums for identifying changes allows the load process to compare a single generated hash to identify if an attribute has changed for a key.
 This allows for flexible and fast loading of only changes to data.

-BimlFlex provides 2 main ways of hashing:
+BimlFlex provides two main ways of hashing:

 * Using a custom SSIS component that provides hashing of data in the SSIS Data Flow Task for SSIS-based loads
 * Using the SQL `HASHBYTES()` script function in ELT code